-Consolidating payroll and time and attendance in a single system can help employers gain access to a unified source of data to improve pay accuracy.
-Getting real-time payroll data and validation of hours employees have worked can also help payroll teams reduce the amount of time they spend reconciling errors from batch processing.
+Consolidating payroll and time & attendance in a single system can help employers gain access to a unified source of data to improve pay accuracy.
+Getting real-time payroll data and validation of hours their employees have worked can also help payroll teams reduce the amount of time they spend reconciling errors from batch processing.

 A single system for payroll and time tracking can also elevate the pay experience for the employees as they’re paid accurately and on time no matter where they’re working from.
 Mobile, self-serve technology can provide employees with greater access to view their current and past earning statements at any time so they can better manage their personal finances.
 This shows the level of investment the company is making in addressing the needs of their people, which can contribute to better retention and engagement.

-Improved efficiency and cost control: A global payroll strategy generally helps companies move away from expensive customizations, consolidate interfaces and vendors, and leverage economies of scale, therefore resulting in lower overall costs.
+A global payroll strategy generally helps companies move away from expensive customizations, consolidate interfaces and vendors, and leverage economies of scale, therefore resulting in lower overall costs.

 Companies can further control costs by exploring outsourcing services.
-If a company chooses to run payroll in any country in-house, they must have the expertise and technology to manage the entire process themselves, which can translate to a notable investment even for countries with relatively low employee populations.
+If a company chooses to run payroll in any country in-house, they must have the expertise and technology to manage the entire process themselves, which can translate to significant investment even for countries with relatively low employee populations.
 The appeal of such services is reflected in the fact that multi-country payroll is growing at nearly two times the rate of the overall payroll market.

-Better reporting: Deloitte’s Payroll Benchmarking Survey found that many organizations do not have complete visibility into their global payroll operations, but are looking to gain a better understanding of holistic operations.
-A global payroll platform can provide companies consolidated reporting that reveals insights at local and regional as well as global levels.
+Deloitte’s Payroll Benchmarking Survey found that many organizations do not have complete visibility into their global payroll operations, but are looking to gain a better understanding of holistic operations.
+A global payroll platform can provide consolidated reporting that reveals insights at local and regional as well as global levels.
 With the unified platform acting as the single source of truth, reporting becomes easier and more seamless.
 Leaders can track and compare key metrics such as payroll accuracy and timeliness, either globally or by country/region, to inform key decisions on payroll operations, workforce composition, etc.

 In this new reality, organizations need to approach payroll differently to make smarter business decisions.
 Leading global organizations are turning to more reliable global partners with innovative technologies to help them adjust to the growing number of complexities, lack of resources, and ever-evolving legislative changes.
 Learn how Dayforce can help your organization better manage global payroll in an ever-changing world of work.